SPRING 2017 COMMENCEMENT

 If you are unable to attend, you may watch the Commencement Ceremony live online at video.utoledo.edu.

 This is the first year since 2008 that the UT Commencement will be held in the Glass Bowl.
-At the request of UT’s 17th president, Dr. Sharon L. Gaber, commencement exercises will be more student-focused, with all students celebrating together – as one student body – in the Glass Bowl.
+The move back to the Glass Bowl is being made to ensure the occasion is more student-focused, with all students celebrating together as one student body.
 Undergraduate and graduate students will be conferred at Commencement, and doctoral students will be hooded.
 Our staff is working hard to ensure a memorable experience for our proud graduates and their guests.

 Note: The UT Commencement is the university-wide ceremony that features UT’s president and a national guest speaker for the purpose of celebrating the success of all UT graduates—undergraduate, graduate and professional students earning a wide variety of degrees.
 In addition to the Commencement, many of UT’s Colleges will hold a separate convocation.
 An honors convocation recognizes students graduating with honors and recognizes student awards and scholarships.
 There are 13 UT Colleges that comprise the University, and many hold their own convocation.